University of Texas at El Paso

 Diana Natalicio has led the University of Texas at El Paso (UTEP) to become a shining example of a university engaged in its community.
 Under her leadership, the university has served the needs of the community and inspired numerous community-engaged scholarship efforts, including the Magrath-nominated Nuestra Casa Initiative.

-Since 1988, Diana Natalicio has spearheaded development of a leading Hispanic serving institution, growing enrollment and at the same time growing access—students now represent the demographics of their far more than they did in 1988.
+Since 1988, Diana Natalicio has spearheaded development of a leading Hispanic-serving institution, growing enrollment and at the same time growing access—students now represent the demographics of their community far more than they did in 1988.

 - Mother-Daughter program, to raise educational aspirations of Hispanic girls (59)

 - El Paso Collaborative for Academic Excellence, to close achievement gaps (131)